medigateio/ida_medigate/README.md

 # Remarks

 * The way we mark structure members as subclasses in IDAPython isn't synchronized right away to the IDB.
-The hack we should do is edit the structure so a synchronization will be triggered (for example add another field at the end of the struct and then undefined it)
+The hack we do is to edit the structure so a synchronization will be triggered.
+You also may use

+  `utils.refresh_struct(struct_ptr)`

+  which adds a dummy field at the end of the struct and then undefined it.